iclr-blogposts/2025/_posts/2025-04-28-imagenet-flaws.md

 <div style="margin: 15px 0px 25px 0px; color:grey; font-size:14px; font-weight:600; line-height: 1.3;"> Figure 21.
 European polecat and skunk.
 These species share the term 'polecat' in their synsets but belong to different families (see Figure 19).
 </div>

-#### Solution

 To solve the 'ferret' issues, redefinition of classes might be needed, e.g.:
 1. Introduction of a distinct class for ferret, specifically denoting the domesticated form of the European polecat.
 2. Reclassification of the term polecat so that it no longer appears in the synset for skunk; instead, this term should be used to represent a broader category encompassing both the European polecat and American polecat (also referred to as the black-footed ferret), as well as other species, such as the marbled, steppe, and striped polecats.
 3. Create a class that encompasses both polecats and ferrets.